Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Design of the Survey Experiment

-The Bayesian lower-uncertainty group was told that ``the estimate is correct with a probability of 95\%.''
-The probability of 95\% was chosen as it is the conventional threshold for an interval estimate to identify statistical significance.
-The Bayesian higher-uncertainty group was informed that ``the estimate is correct with a probability of 68\%.''
-The probability of 68\% was an arbitrary number that was well under the conventional threshold of statistical significance.
+The probability of 95\% was chosen for the Bayesian lower-uncertainty treatment, as it is the conventional threshold for an interval estimate to identify statistical significance.
+The probability of 68\% for the Bayesian higher-uncertainty treatment was an arbitrary number that was well under the conventional threshold of statistical significance.
+The \textit{p}-values mathematically corresponding to these Bayesian probabilities were computed for the treatments under the significance framework, based on the assumption that the sampling distribution and the posterior distribution are normal with the same mean and standard deviation.
+This mathematical correspondence was done to attribute a difference in the outcome (if any) to participants' interpretation of the two uncertainty frameworks (significance vs. Bayesian) only.

-Based on these Bayesian probabilities, I computed the corresponding p-values for the treatments under the significance framework, based on the assumption that the sampling distribution and the posterior distribution are normal with the same mean and standard deviation.
-Thus, only how to interpret the numbers (i.e., using the significance or Bayesian framework) would have influenced participants' decision.
-The lower-uncertainty group under the significance framework was told that ``the estimate is statistically significant (the p-value is 2\%).''
-2\% is an approximate two-tailed \textit{p}-value when the 95\% interval includes a value of 1 to 15 in a normal distribution with the mean of 8 and the standard deviation of 3.5.
-The higher-uncertainty group under the significance framework was informed that ``the estimate is NOT statistically significant (the p-value is 25\%).''
-25\% is an approximate two-tailed \textit{p}-value when the 68\% interval includes a value of 1 to 15 in a normal distribution with the mean of 8 and the standard deviation of 7.
+The lower-uncertainty treatment under the significance framework used a p-value of 2\%, an approximate two-tailed \textit{p}-value based on the normal distribution with the mean of 8 and the standard deviation of 3.5, which generates the 95\% interval including a value of 1 to 15.
+The higher-uncertainty treatment employed a p-value of 25\%, an approximate two-tailed \textit{p}-value based on the normal distribution with the mean of 8 and the standard deviation of 7, which generates the 68\% interval including a value of 1 to 15.

+The goal of the analysis was to examine whether participants adopt the policy or not, given the different information of statistical uncertainty, for the same hypothetical policymaking scenario including the same cost and effect size.
+Although a reduction in traffic jams may well be a socially desirable option (e.g., more economic efficiency and fewer greenhouse gases), whether introducing a new bus line is desirable as a policy depends on how participants evaluate its cost-effectiveness and the uncertainty of the estimate.